aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 ### AWS Lambda for Transforming Telemetry Data

 In the AWS _Lambda_ console create a new _Lambda_ function.
-You can use the code below or if authoring your own function get started the Blueprint `kinesis-firehose-process-record-python`
+To use the code below choose `Author from scratch` with a Python 3.8 runtime and paste the code below into the code editor.
+To create your own function choose the `Use a blueprint` option and select the Blueprint `kinesis-firehose-process-record-python` which you'll then modify per your requirements.

 1. Name your function `fan-in_device_temperature_converter`
 1. For Execution role choose `Create a new role with basic Lambda permissions`
 1. Click `Create Function`
-1. Switch from the `Code` view to the `Configuration` and click `Edit` on the General Configuration pane
+1. Switch from the `Code` view to the `Configuration` view and click `Edit` on the General Configuration pane
-1. Change the timeout to 3 minutes and 0 seconds the click `Save` (Kinesis Data Firehose requires at least 1 minute for a Lambda transformer)
+1. Change the timeout to 3 minutes and 0 seconds the click `Save` (_Amazon Kinesis Data Firehose_ requires at least a 1 minute timeout for a Kinesis Lambda transformer)

 {{< tabs groupId="lambda-code">}}
 {{% tab name="python" %}}